-A vocal coach is usually a pianist who knows the repertoire and helps students choose songs that are right for their age, type, and technical abilities.
+A vocal coach is a music teacher—typically a pianist—who assists singers in preparing for performances by helping them improving their singing techniques and choosing songs that are right for their age, type, and technical abilities.
 They’ll teach students the songs, work on diction and phrasing, and, as pianists, make cuts, and individual arrangements tailored to each student’s strengths.
-A good vocal coach won’t interfere with vocal technique and if he notices any issues.
-Instead, he’ll explain to the singer what the issues are and ask the singer to discuss it with his voice teacher.
+A good vocal coach won’t interfere with vocal technique if they notices any issues; instead, they’ll explain to the singer what the issues are and ask the singer to discuss it with his voice teacher.

 Are there areas of overlap in terms of what a voice teacher and vocal coach do?
 Yes!
 Are the lines blurred occasionally?
 Perhaps.
 There may be coaches who think they’re voice teachers but don’t work on technique.
 Conversely, like a coach, a voice teacher will also give repertoire and work on phrasing, diction, and song delivery—but always with an eye toward healthy singing!

-Choosing the right voice teacher and the right vocal coach is of the utmost importance not only to your success as a singer but also your health: a voice teacher who teaches a faulty technique can actually ruin a voice.
+Choosing the right voice teacher and the right vocal coach is of the utmost importance, not only for your success as a singer but also for your health: a voice teacher who teaches a faulty technique can actually ruin a voice.

 I’ve had students with exemplary technique go to college and call me a year later with vocal damage.
 Though in most cases it can be repaired, the psychological damage to the singer is devastating.

 Similarly, a vocal coach may suggest repertoire that’s wrong for a particular singer, forcing him or her to try to belt too high or work on a song that’s too advanced for him or her at the moment, given their technical abilities.

 It takes a village to develop great performers, and a great, collaborative team is crucial!